github/docs/content/billing/managing-billing-for-github-copilot/managing-your-github-copilot-subscription.md

 type: how_to
 topics:
   - Copilot
-shortTitle: Your Github Copilot subscription
+shortTitle: Your GitHub Copilot subscription
 ---

 ## Setting up a trial of {% data variables.product.prodname_copilot %}